Likhitha-Veganti/data-science-projects/Rock Paper Scissors/readme.md

 ## Instructions

 ### Run the Program:
-Execute the Python script rock_paper_scissors.py to start the game.
+Execute the Python script rock_paper_scissors.ipynb to start the game.

 ### Specify Number of Rounds:
 The program will prompt the user to enter the number of rounds to be played.
 Enter a positive integer and press Enter.